Overview

 • math — Scalar math (trig, sqrt, clamp, lerp), vector utilities (length, normalize, distance), and matrix transforms (perspective, look_at, multiply).
 See 07_Math_Module.

 • sokol — Bindings for Sokol graphics/app/input libraries.
+See 17_Sokol_Module.

 Import with import math.scalar, import math.vec, import math.mat.
+See What’s New in v0.8.3 for the latest module additions and compiler changes.

 Architecture